 However, along with discovery came severe culture shock.

-That is not what happens in the U.S, she said.
+That’s not what happens in the U.S, she said.

-Lucky to learn Vietnamese
+Lucky for learning Vietnamese

 Attorney Khanh Nguyen recalled that he was brought up to be culturally American in an area of North Carolina with few Vietnamese families.

-But his parents did not support that.
+But his parents didn’t support that.

-“My sisters and I constantly spoke English at home and my parents hated that," Khanh laughed.
+“My sisters and I constantly spoke English at home and my parents hated that”, Khanh laughed.
 “They even made us eat chili pepper when we spoke English in the house.”